 What Is Cryptocurrency Mining?

 Everything crypto begins on the blockchain, the core technology of cryptocurrency and Web 3.0.
-A blockchain is a permanent, decentralized ledger that removes the need for oversight and centralized ownership.
+A blockchain is a permanent, decentralized ledger that removes the need for oversight and centralized ownership, ensuring transparency.
 (Learn more about it in this article.)
+It’s possible thanks to a process in which computers compete with one another to solve cryptographic, mathematical equations.

-These computers are called miners, and they’re not your average personal computer.
-Many are high-powered rigs with advanced processing units that require more power.
-There’s no blockchain without these decentralized computers validating transactions, so to make it worth their while, when a transaction is validated, a miner earns tokens or cryptocurrencies with real-world value.
+Many high-powered crypto mining rigs have advanced processing units that require more power.
+There’s no blockchain without these decentralized computers validating transactions, so to make it worth their while, a miner earns tokens or cryptocurrencies with real-world value every time a transaction is validated.

 Take Bitcoin, for example.
 The Bitcoin network uses a proof-of-work (POW) mechanism, adding groups of transactions to the blockchain as blocks.
 If a new block is added to the Bitcoin ledger by a miner every 10 minutes and each block earns Bitcoins, mining can be worth a lot